nodesman/codefeed/README.md

 ## What is Codefeed?

 Tired of deciphering long, complex git logs?
-Codefeed connects to powerful AI models (like Google's Gemini and OpenAI's GPT) to do the heavy lifting for you.
+Codefeed connects to Google's powerful Gemini AI model to do the heavy lifting for you.

 Run a single command in your repository, and Codefeed will:
 - **Analyze recent commits** on your main and current branches.